-Day Hike R: Elbow of Redwood and Tom Clark roads to Red Mill Road (north of Ellerbe Creek)
+Day Hike R: Elbow of Redwood and Tom Clark Roads to Red Mill Road (South of Ellerbe Creek)

 The Swamp Connection

 Distance: 1.1 miles

 - Land managers: N.C.
 Wildlife Resources Commission, U.S. Army Corps of Engineers.
 Note: Some or all of this trail is on game lands and hunting is allowed.
 Learn about local hunting seasons here.

 - Volunteer Task Force Leader: Jeff Brewer, firstname.lastname@example.org.

 - Piggyback trail: No.

 - Connecting trails: Cross trails connect to lake, wetlands.

 - Trailhead/Access: Intersection of Redwood and Tom Clark Roads and Red Mill Road.
 See map below for specifics.

 Well … yes.
 This mostly swampy stretch defies connection to Section 20, which is about 50 yards down Redwood Road, or Section 22, which begins about a tenth of a mile up Red Mill Road, at times a busy Red Mill Road that has a limited shoulder and a tight bridge over Ellerbe Creek.